hyperledger-identus/sdk-kmp/CONTRIBUTING.md

 Identus is a self-sovereign identity (SSI) platform and service suite for verifiable data and digital identity.
 Built on Cardano, it offers the core infrastructure for issuing DIDs (Decentralized identifiers) and verifiable credentials alongside tools and frameworks to help expand your ecosystem.
 The complete platform is separated into multiple repositories:

-* [identus-cloud-agent](https://github.com/hyperledger/identus-cloud-agent) - Repo that contains the servers Building Blocks.
+* [cloud-agent](https://github.com/hyperledger-identus/cloud-agent) - Repo that contains the servers Building Blocks.
-* [edge-agent-sdk-swift](https://github.com/hyperledger/identus-edge-agent-sdk-swift/) - Repo for the Swift version of the SDK.
+* [sdk-swift](https://github.com/hyperledger-identus/sdk-swift/) - Repo for the Swift version of the SDK.
-* [edge-agent-sdk-ts](https://github.com/hyperledger/identus-edge-agent-sdk-ts/) - Repo for the TS version of the SDK.
+* [sdk-ts](https://github.com/hyperledger-identus/sdk-ts/) - Repo for the TS version of the SDK.
-* [mediator](https://github.com/hyperledger/identus-mediator/) - Repo for DIDComm V2 Mediator
+* [mediator](https://github.com/hyperledger-identus/mediator/) - Repo for DIDComm V2 Mediator

-### Edge Agent SDK KMP
+### SDK KMP

 Edge Agent SDK KMP software development kit will help adoption within Kotlin platforms (Java/Android) by providing key functionalities.
-For more information about the SDK, please have a look at the [Readme](https://github.com/hyperledger/identus-edge-agent-sdk-kmp/blob/main/README.md)
+For more information about the SDK, please have a look at the [Readme](https://github.com/hyperledger-identus/sdk-kmp/blob/main/README.md)

 ### Your First Code Contribution

 Unsure where to begin contributing to Edge Agent SDK KMP?
-You can start by looking through the [Readme](https://github.com/hyperledger/identus-edge-agent-sdk-kmp/blob/main/README.md) that provides all the steps to setup your environment.
+You can start by looking through the [Readme](https://github.com/hyperledger-identus/sdk-kmp/blob/main/README.md) that provides all the steps to setup your environment.

 ### Pull Requests